microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 >
 > A common method of regression is **Least-Squares Regression** which means that all the datapoints surounding the regression line are squared and then added up.
 Ideally, that final sum is as small as possible, because we want a low number of errors, or `least-squares`.
 >
 > One more term to understand is the **Correlation Coefficient** between given X and Y variables.
-For a scatterplot, you can quickly visualize this coefficient: a plot with datapoints scattered in a neat line have high correlation, but a plot with datapoints scattered everywhere between X and Y have a low correlation.
+For a scatterplot, you can quickly visualize this coefficient.
+A plot with datapoints scattered in a neat line have high correlation, but a plot with datapoints scattered everywhere between X and Y have a low correlation.
 >
 > A good regression model will be one that has a low (nearly zero) Correlation Coefficient using the Least-Squares Regression method with a line of regression.

 ✅ Run the notebook accompanying this lesson.
 Does the data associating City to Price for pumpkin sales seem to have high or low correlation, according to your visual interpretation of the scatterplot?
-## Create a Regression Model correlating Pumpkin Datapoints
+## Create a Linear Regression Model correlating Pumpkin Datapoints

 Now that you have an understanding of the math behind this exercise, create a Regression model to see if you can predict which type of pumpkins will have the best pumpkin prices.
 Someone buying pumpkins for a holiday pumpkin patch might want this information to be able to pre-order the best-priced pumpkins for the patch (normally there is a mix of miniature and large pumpkins in a patch).